fiberplane/fp-bindgen/README.md

 Finally, the `bindings.rs` file contains a constructor (`Runtime::new()`) that you can use to instantiate Wasmer runtimes with the Wasm module provided as a blob.
 The `fp_export!` functions are provided on the `Runtime` instance as methods.
 Please be aware that implementation of the `fp_export!` functions is always at the discretion of the plugin, and an attempt to invoke a missing implementation can fail with an `InvocationError::FunctionNotExported` error.

 ### Using the TypeScript runtime bindings

+The TypeScript runtime generator can work with browsers, Node.js and Deno.

-The generator for the TypeScript runtime works similarly to that for the Wasmer runtime, but it generates an `index.ts` and a `types.ts`. `types.ts` contains the type definitions for all the data structures, while the `index.ts` exports a `createRuntime()` function that you can use for instantiating the runtime.
+It works similarly to that for the Wasmer runtime, but it generates an `index.ts` and a `types.ts`.
+`types.ts` contains the type definitions for all the data structures, while the `index.ts` exports a `createRuntime()` function that you can use for instantiating the runtime.
 Upon instantiation, you are expected to provide implementations for all the `fp_import!` functions, while the returned `Promise` will give you an object with all the `fp_export!` functions the provided plugin has implemented.

 ## Examples